googleads/googleads-java-lib/README.md

 *   The [Keyword Optimizer application](https://github.com/googleads/keyword-optimizer)
-    is an open-source tool that uses the Google Ads APIs Client Library for Java to find additional sets of keywords for AdWords.
+    is an open-source tool that uses the Google Ads APIs Client Library for Java to find additional sets of keywords for Google Ads.
 *   The [AwReporting application](https://github.com/googleads/aw-reporting) is
-    an open-source application that uses the Google Ads APIs Client Library for Java to download reports from multiple AdWords accounts and store the report contents in a database.
+    an open-source application that uses the Google Ads APIs Client Library for Java to download reports from multiple Google Ads accounts and store the report contents in a database.

 ## Where do I submit bug reports, feature requests and patches?